huggingface/dataset-viewer/docs/source/parquet.md

 </curl>
 </inferencesnippet>

-The endpoint response is a JSON containing a list of the dataset's files URLs in the Parquet format for each split and configuration.
-For example, the [`ibm/duorc`](https://huggingface.co/datasets/ibm/duorc) dataset has one Parquet file for the train split of the "ParaphraseRC" configuration (see the [List splits and configurations](./splits) guide for more details about splits and configurations).
+The endpoint response is a JSON containing a list of the dataset's files URLs in the Parquet format for each split and subset.
+For example, the [`ibm/duorc`](https://huggingface.co/datasets/ibm/duorc) dataset has one Parquet file for the train split of the "ParaphraseRC" subset (see the [List splits and subsets](./splits) guide for more details about splits and subsets).

 ```json
 {